 The Live Chat feature gives you instant access to our 24/7 support centre just by clicking on “help” and “start live chat” from the VTPASS Mobile App or by logging on to www.vtpass.com and clicking on “online – chat with us” at the bottom right.
 That’s it, instant access in just a few clicks

-Just in case you’re the kind of customer who prefers to hear the voice on the other end of the screen, or you have an urgent need, our helpline is always available to give you 24-hour dedicated support.
-That’s right, getting that issue resolved is as simple as dialing 08138752358 now!
+Are you the kind of customer who prefers to hear the voice on the other end of the screen?
+Or you have an urgent need?
+Our helpline is always available to give you 24-hour dedicated support.
+That’s right, getting that issue resolved is as simple as dialling 08138752358 now!

-We know that you probably spend a lot of your time on Social Media, and because we want to be like you when we grow up, we have decided to spend a lot of time on Social Media likewise.
+We know that you probably spend a lot of your time on Social Media.
+And because of that, we have decided to spend a lot of time on Social Media likewise.
 You can get your issues resolved by sending a DM to us via Instagram, Twitter or Facebook just like that.
-You should engage with us while you’re at it because we always love to hear from you, and that’s the truth!
+You should engage with us because we always love to hear from you, and that’s the truth!